rkadlick/Codecademy-Projects/README.md

 ## Introduction

-This repository is a curated collection of projects developed during various Codecademy courses.
+This repository is a curated collection of smaller projects developed during various Codecademy courses.
 It aims to demonstrate the skills and knowledge acquired from Codecademy's educational paths.
 These projects cover a broad range of topics and technologies, providing a comprehensive overview of modern web development practices.

 ## Project Categories